Transforming Digital Experiences Through Research and Strategy

 The Challenge:

-Harvard University needed a complete redesign of its flagship Harvard.edu website to better reflect its global brand, showcase groundbreaking research and news, and guide prospective students toward the right academic programs among hundreds offered across its numerous schools and campuses.
-The new site needed to balance Harvard’s storied reputation with modern usability and serve as a unified gateway to an incredibly diverse academic ecosystem.
+Harvard University needed a complete redesign of its flagship Harvard.edu website to better reflect its global brand, showcase groundbreaking research, and guide prospective students toward the right academic programs among hundreds offered across its schools and campuses.
+The new site needed to balance Harvard's storied reputation with modern usability and serve as a unified gateway to an incredibly diverse academic ecosystem.

 My Role:

-Designed and deployed a large-scale, internationally distributed customer survey to gather insights from prospective students worldwide.
+Designed and deployed a large-scale, internationally distributed survey to gather insights from prospective students worldwide

-Led stakeholder sessions and workshops to align on brand goals, success metrics, and audience priorities.
+Led stakeholder sessions and workshops to align on brand goals, success metrics, and audience priorities across multiple Harvard schools

-Conducted a card-sorting activity with stakeholders to inform the site’s new information architecture.
+Conducted card-sorting activities with stakeholders to inform the site's new information architecture

-Met with community leaders to understand the broader social and cultural context influencing prospective applicants.
+Met with community leaders to understand broader social and cultural contexts influencing prospective applicants

-Collaborated with colleagues to create a revised sitemap, schematics, and wireframes to present Harvard’s programs and resources in a clear, intuitive way.
+Collaborated with colleagues to create a revised sitemap, wireframes, and navigation structure presenting Harvard's programs and resources in an intuitive way

-Presented comprehensive research findings and strategic recommendations to guide the design and development process.
+Presented comprehensive research findings and strategic recommendations to guide design and development

 Impact:

-Provided Harvard with a data-backed strategy and user-centered information architecture designed to elevate the university’s brand, make its vast academic offerings navigable, and increase engagement with its research and news content.
+Provided Harvard with a data-backed strategy and user-centered information architecture designed to elevate the university's brand, make its vast academic offerings navigable, and increase engagement with its research and thought leadership.

 CIEE Mobile App